ustart-dev/ustart/docs/docs/installation.md

 Ensure you have the latest [Node](https://nodejs.org/en/download/) installed

-> You have to be on Node >= 8.x
+> You have to be on Node >= 8.x and Git

 Create a new project using the CLI.
-The `init` command will ask you three questions: answer **no** to all of them.
+The `init` command will ask you four questions: answer **no** to all of them.
 This will create the project structure and install all NPM dependencies for you

 ```shell
 npx ustart-cli init awesome-project